abelom/firmware_ME7/README.md

 Below are a example of the person acusing me are the only one actually replacing the name.
 The person are also selling ecus, and use this commercial.

+The Launch Control are completly my work, still it's found in a different repo with the author replaced.

 Now I am finally done with the sick game, and able to look forward!